shivamMg/blog/blog/content/posts/2022/table-driven-tests-go.md

 The test case itself is simple because no client calls are expected, but adding it as a part of the table-driven test made it more complicated.

-If this sample doesn’t look complex enough, then understand that most HTTP handlers are way more sophisticated.
+If this HTTP handler doesn’t look complex enough, then understand that most HTTP handlers are way more sophisticated.
 For instance, they might use more clients (besides auth and db) for external services (e.g. cache).
 Also, `EXPECT()` calls might require different arguments for different test cases, which will then need to be part of the table - making the table bigger.

 ## Conclusion